nvanlaerebeke/mitto/src/Readme.md

 Features:
   - Create a connection type for IPC (WCF) - what can can be used on linux & osx?

-  - Add bandwidth limiting to WebSocketSharp

-  - add timetstamps to requests & responses

   - Add statistics in classes that do a lot of work or keep objects for a certain lifetime
     Example:
 	  - Current open requests